Afro-Argentines: Tango

-Perhaps the most lasting effect of Black influence in Argentina was the tango, which contains and continues some of the features of the tangos, meetings in which slaves assembled to sing and dance.
+Perhaps the most lasting effect of Black influence in Argentina is tango, which contains and continues some of the features of the tangós, meetings in which slaves assembled to sing and dance.
 The modern term for a tango ball, milonga, has its roots in the Quimbanda language of Angola, and a large Afro-Argentine and Afro-Uruguayan contribution is also evident in the development of milonga and chacarera music.
-The song tradition of the payadores was also associated with Afro-Argentines, with some scholars, for example George Reid Andrews, arguing that it originated among the Afro-Argentine community, while others, such as Sylvain B. Poosson, view it as a continuation of the Andalusian traditions like the trovo.
+The song tradition of the payadores was also associated with Afro-Argentines, with some scholars—for example George Reid Andrews—arguing that it originated among the Afro-Argentine community, while others—such as Sylvain B. Poosson—view it as a continuation of Andalusian traditions like the trovo.
 Whatever their origin, payadas provided an opportunity for Black singers like Gabino Ezeiza to use music to articulate political consciousness and defend their right to exist within Argentina's increasingly white-dominated society.

 Murga

-Argentine murga has considerable influence from candombe and other African musical influences.
+Argentine murga has considerable influence from candombe and other African musical rhythms.
 Murga porteña places a considerable emphasis on dance and instrumentals, more so than lyrics (in contrast to Uruguayan murga).
-Performances take place in the form of parades (known as corsos) across the various neighbourhoods of Buenos Aires; some groups feature not only dancers and musicians but also jugglers, stilts, flagbearers, and other types of visually stimulating elements.
+Performances take place in the form of parades (known as corsos) across the various neighbourhoods of Buenos Aires; some groups feature not only dancers and musicians but also jugglers, stilts, flagbearers, and other visually stimulating elements.
 Corsos take place throughout the year, but are recurrent during carnival season in February.

 Racism

 In Argentina, as in other countries of the Americas, racism related to skin tone dates back to the days of colonial rule.
-In the caste system imposed by Spain, the descendants of people from Africa occupied a place still lower than the descendants of people belonging to aboriginal peoples.
+In the caste system imposed by Spain, the descendants of people from Africa occupied an even lower place than the descendants of people belonging to aboriginal peoples.

 Colonial racism passed into Argentine culture to a certain extent, as shown by certain phrases included in the national literature.
-Disputes with a racist tinge were depicted in a famous passage from José Hernández's book, Martín Fierro, published in 1870, in which the main character duels with a Black gaucho after insulting his girlfriend and insulting him with the following verse:
+Disputes with a racist element were depicted in a famous passage from José Hernández's book Martín Fierro, published in 1870, in which the main character duels with a Black gaucho after insulting his girlfriend, taunting him with the following verse: